Top IT Security Trends for Law Firms at LS-ISAO

 Last week, I had the opportunity to spend a day at a Legal Services Information Sharing & Analysis Organization(LS-ISAO) workshop in New York City, hosted by a leading law firm.
 Close to 100 security professionals from law firms around the country participated.
 While most law firms have small dedicated security teams, what was apparent from the beginning was that the challenges ahead of them were not small.

-The goal of the workshop was to discus topics that were not only relevant but also were practical enough that participants could leave with specific actions they could take back to their firm to improve security right now.
-The organizers had developed a well curated set of topics and content for the workshop.
-A very good indicator of the strength of the content was the active participation from all attendees during the final breach detection session that capped off the day.
+The goal of the workshop was to discuss topics that were not only relevant but also were practical enough that participants could leave with specific actions they could take back to their firm to improve security right now.
+The organizers had developed a well-curated set of topics and content for the workshop.
+A very good indicator of the strength of the content was the active participation of all attendees during the final breach detection session that capped off the day.
 From the day, it was clear that for law firms there are three key IT Security trends emerging that are driving new priorities in their security strategies:

 - Insider threat security focus is driven by clients